 The Alexandrine Parakeet is named after Alexander the Great, who is credited with the exporting of numerous specimens of this bird from Punjab into various European and Mediterranean countries and regions, where they were considered prized possessions for the nobles and royalty.

-It is a large Parakeet species measuring 60 cm in total length with a wing length averaging 22 cm.
-It is mainly green with a blue-grey sheen on its cheeks and nape, particularly in males.
+It is a large Parakeet species, mainly green with a blue-grey sheen on its cheeks and nape, particularly in males.
 The abdomen is yellowish-green, the upper-side of the middle tail feathers is blueish-green, the upper side of the external tail feathers is green while the underside of the tail feathers are all yellow.
 All Alexandrine Parakeets boldly display a reddish-brown patch at the top of their wing coverts.
 The shoulder patch is seen in parakeets at their first feathering before fledging.
 The lower and upper mandibles are red with yellow tips.
 The adult's irises are yellowish-white and the periopthalmic rings are light grey.

 The Rose-ringed Parakeet is a gregarious tropical parakeet species that has an extremely large range.